 Sometimes the most charming images are captured just while wandering the streets of a city.
 This little gem belongs to a local coffeeshop that makes deliveries on a watermelon bicycle.

 8) Duomo Baptistery Ceiling

 There’s a reason Ghiberti’s Gates of Paradise were chosen to adorn the East Baptistery entrance; the doors needed to be as lavish as the Baptistery’s interior.
 The gold domed ceiling of the Duomo Baptistery brings new meaning to the phrase, “all that glitters is gold.”

 The Duomo Cupola, the main dome most think of when visualizing Florence, is a great spot to watch the sunset.
 Grab you tickets in advanced and aim for entry an hour before sunset as once the sun starts to go down, it reaches max capacity and you have to wait for others to leave before you can climb out and see for yourself.

 Till next time, safe travels!

 Want more Florence content?
-Get a free 1-page, 4-day itinerary to help you see all the best sites in a short time with none of the work.
-Subscribe Now!
+Get a free 4-day itinerary to help you see all the best sites in a short time, just click here.